Hamzablm/SpringAOP-example-demo/README.md

 # Spring AOP Demo

-This is a demo for an article I've posted on medium: <link>
+This is a demo for an article I've posted on medium: http://bit.ly/2pLW115